Guardians beat Twins 7th straight time, 5-1 behind Bieber

 CLEVELAND (AP) — Shane Bieber allowed one run over eight innings, Amed Rosario had four hits and the AL Central-leading Cleveland Guardians won their seventh in a row against the Minnesota Twins, 5-1 in a doubleheader opener on Saturday.

+“When Shane pitches, it’s just a different feel because the innings roll by and it’s really fun to watch,” Miller said.
+“With him on the mound, he’s about as good as anyone.
+I’m glad we could get some runs for him.”

-Bieber (11-8) won his third straight start, allowing four hits and walking none for the ninth time in 28 starts.
+Bieber (11-8) won his third straight start, allowing four hits and walking none for the ninth time in 28 outings.
+The 2020 AL Cy Young winner matched his career-long streak of 10 consecutive quality starts.

+“I’ve got to commend the entire offense because when they get us an early lead, it makes it a lot easier for the pitching staff and the defense,” Bieber said.
+“I found myself in cruise control in the middle innings.
+All in all, it was a good start to the doubleheader.”

 Cleveland is 12 games over .500 for the first time since the end of the 2019 season.
 The Guardians clinched the season series against the Twins by winning Friday’s opener of the rare five-game series.